 Premenstrual syndrome symptoms are caused by the changing hormones in your body leading up to and during menstruation, otherwise known as your period.
 A certain type of these hormones, called prostaglandins, cause your uterus to contract so that it sheds your uterine lining.
 This is what makes you feel crampy, a common PMS symptom before your period.When does PMS start?

 PMS signs and symptoms can make their appearance up to a week before your period starts.
 They usually taper after the first two days of your period – when your flow tends to be heaviest.
 So, if your PMS is particularly bad one month, don’t fret.
 It gets better!What are the signs and symptoms of PMS?

 You may feel cramps in your lower abdomen right before and during your period.
 Don’t worry.
 Nothing is wrong and you’re not dying.
+This is just one of the most common signs of PMS.
 Try using a hot water bottle to ease the discomfort.